INTERMEDIATE ATTACKING RUNS

 Switches with a Teammate

 An offensive switch performed with a teammate is effectively an exchange of positions while on attack.
-Also known as “crossover runs,” offensive switches may be “called” or “natural” and may or may not involve the ball.
+Also known as “crossover runs, horizontal runs, or vertical runs,” offensive switches may be “called” or “natural” and may or may not involve the ball.
 A “called” switch simply means that one of the two players involved literally uses an oral communication call to say “Switch” to implement the action.
 A “natural” switch occurs during the normal run of play, when players recognize the opportunity to perform it, and simply does not involve the oral call.

 Vertical switch – In a “vertical” switch, two attacking players exchange positions from back-to-front or front-to-back in the direction of opposite end-lines (goal lines) during the normal course of play.
 For example, a right midfielder could dribble the ball up to the right wing and they switch positions with the midfielder continuing on as the wing.
 The wing then takes over the position of the midfielder.
-As with the horizontal switch, this can be done with or without the ball.
-Similarly, the vertical switch can involve oral communication or be performed as part of the normal run of play.
-As with the lateral switch, the objective is to confuse defenders as to whom they should mark when the switch occurs.
-Note that the vertical switch also involves the actual exchange of positions and is not to be confused with an “overlap” or “overlapping run,” which does not.
-(See Advanced Attacking Runs in Soccer.)

 When the action of a switch has been completed, and the players return to their original positions, it should be formally initiated or acknowledged by the players using oral communication to state, “switch back” or ”switching back.”